Formalising Ordinal Partition Relations Using Isabelle/HOL: Formalising the Nash-Williams theorem

 \section{Formalising the Nash-Williams theorem}

-Although the Nash-Williams partition theorem is only a minor part of the project, it's important and its formalisation is brief enough to present in reasonable detail.
+Although the Nash-Williams partition theorem is only a minor part of the project, it's a key result and its formalisation is brief enough to present in reasonable detail.
 In the next section, we'll turn to Larson's paper.